 From 101 Creative Writing Exercises: Oh No He Didn’t!

-101 Creative Writing Exercises is a book of writing exercises that takes writers on a journey through different forms and genres.
+101 Creative Writing Exercises is a book of writing exercises that takes writers on a journey through different forms and genres of writing.

 Each exercise teaches a specific concept, and each chapter focuses on a different subject or form: journaling, storytelling, fiction writing, poetry, article writing, and more.
 All of the exercises are designed to be practical.
 In other words, you can use these exercises to launch projects that are destined for publication.